-Roofless buildings, no plumbing or electricity, streets too narrow for the smallest Fiat, winds blowing trash and debris through empty windows - these are some of the images one experiences while exploring Italy's Città Morte, the dead cities.
+Roofless buildings, no plumbing or electricity, streets too narrow for the smallest Fiat, winds blowing trash and debris through empty windows - these are some of the images one experiences while exploring Italy's Città Morte, or dead cities.
 Better known to English speakers as Ghost Towns, many of these locations were abandoned after earthquakes reduced the major buildings to rubble.
-The citizens often decided, or were forced by the government to move to a new location instead of rebuilding.
-Whether it was a natural disaster, lack of modern conveniences, or simply the dwindling of an elderly population, Città Morte can be found across the country.
+Citizens often decided, or were forced by the government, to move to a new location instead of rebuilding.
+Whether it was a natural disaster, lack of modern conveniences, or simply the dwindling of an elderly population to cause their abandonment, Città Morte can be found across the entire country.

-However some of these Città Morte have been given a second lease of life as artist colonies or, more often, as a refuge for squatters and illegal immigrants.
+However, some of these Città Morte have been given a second lease of life as artist colonies or, more often, as a refuge for squatters and illegal immigrants.
 There are possibly hundreds of abandoned villages and small towns throughout Italy, with a larger concentration in the impoverished and seismically active portions of the south.
-Below are some of the best-knownamong them, which can still be visited.
+Below are some of the best-known among them, which can still be visited today.